 Place the shift lever in PARK.
-Turn the Key Fob to the LOCK position and then remove the Key Fob.
+Turn the Key Fob to the OFF position and then remove the Key Fob.

-NOTE: Power window switches will also remain active for up to 90 seconds after the ignition switch has been turned to LOCK, depending upon the accessory delay setting.
+NOTE: Power window switches will also remain active for up to 90 seconds after the ignition switch has been turned to OFF, depending upon the accessory delay setting.
 Opening the front door will cancel this feature.

-NEVER leave children alone in a vehicle.
+- Never leave children alone in a vehicle.
 Leaving unattended children in a vehicle is dangerous for a number of reasons.
 A child or others could be seriously or fatally injured.
-Do not leave the Key Fob in the ignition.
-A child could operate power windows, other controls, or move the vehicle
+Don't leave the keys in the ignition.
+A child could operate power windows, other controls, or move the vehicle. - Do not leave children or animals inside parked vehicles in hot weather.
+Interior heat build-up may cause serious injury or death.